 Come here prepared not only as far as your golf game goes, but with enough water and food for your stay.
 There is hardly anything locally, and you really don't want to venture away for a few good reasons.

-This is truly the best disc golf experience I know of, and if you consider yourself a disc golfer this is an absolute must play and totally worth the journey from wherever and I will be back hopefully sooner than later!
+Spencer Thurman created The Woodshed to pay homage to the Boylan Christmas Tree Farm DGC which was one of the first epic North Carolina Blue Ridge Mountain courses that had par 4 and 5 holes and everyone was throwing lids.
+The Whipping Post was built after acquiring the neighboring land several years after the Woodshed and together this is truly the best disc golf experience I know of, and if you consider yourself a disc golfer this is an absolute must play and totally worth the journey from wherever, and I will hopefully be back sooner rather than later!
 What more can I say other than Paw Paw or as some call it Wap Wap is totally friggin' AWESOME!!!

 3 Helpful / 1 Not